crossplane-contrib/function-go-templating/README.md

 $ crossplane render xr.yaml composition.yaml functions.yaml
 ```

-See the [composition functions documentation][docs-functions] to learn more
+See the [composition functions documentation][docs-functions-testing] to learn more
 about `crossplane render`.

 ### ExtraResources